The Use of Additive Manufacturing in The Defense Sector

 The Australian Army has used metal additive manufacturing, and in particular, solutions developed by SPEE3D, in order to design a dozen spare parts for one of its armored vehicles.
 These parts have been tested and certified for use in the field and certified for field use, improving the agility of the Australian Army.
 Among the printed components include, for example, a wheel cover that was created in just 29 minutes, with an overall cost of 100 Australian dollars.
 The machine used in this case is the WarpSPEE3D, which has a print volume of 1000 x 700 mm and a speed of 1 kilo per minute.
 By turning to additive manufacturing the army is able to reduce the downtime of its armored vehicles and thus better respond to emergency situations.

-The U.S. Navy and Additive Manufacturing
+The U.S. Navy and Additive Manufacturing for the Defense Sector

 The U.S. Navy has been conducting several additive manufacturing projects for many years now.
 The goal is to improve the agility and efficiency of the teams going on missions in the middle of the ocean, especially when it comes to manufacturing spare parts.
 That’s why the Naval Postgraduate School (NPS) invested in Xerox’s ElemX metal machine.
 It uses it to design spare parts for its submarines and ships, as well as tooling.
 This allows the company to have a much shorter supply chain and to manufacture custom components.
 NPS is not alone in launching 3D printing projects in the maritime field.
 Indeed, the company MatterHackers has signed a 5-year contract with the US Navy to provide all the 3D equipment it would need, as well as training sessions and maintenance.
 MatterHackers helped the Navy deploy Ultimaker S5 3D printers to design custom parts and other applications.